 Khalil Gibran Muhammad is author of The Condemnation of Blackness: Race, Crime, and the Making of Modern Urban America, which won the John Hope Franklin Best Book Award in American Studies.
 Also the Suzanne Young Murray Professor at the Radcliffe Institute for Advanced Studies.
 Muhammad is a contributor to a National Research Council study, The Growth of Incarceration in the United States: Exploring Causes and Consequences.
 Recently, he also appeared in serveral popular docuimentaries, lending his expertise to Ava DuVernay’s Netflix feature, 13th , Slavery By Another Name (PBS), and Forgotten Four: The Integration of Pro Football.

 Muhammad is the former Director of the Schomburg Center for Research in Black Culture, a division of the New York Public Library and the world’s leading library and archive of global black history.
 Much of his research focuses on racial criminalization in modern U.S. history.
-His work has been featured in a number of national print and broadcast media outlets, including The New York Times, The New Yorker, The Washington Post, NPR, and MSNBC.
+His work has been featured in a number of national print and broadcast media outlets, including The New York Times—notably as one of the contribitors to its’ viral 1619 Project, which explores and exposes the true history of slavery in America—The New Yorker, The Washington Post, NPR, and MSNBC.
 Muhammad was an associate editor of The Journal of American History and prior Andrew W. Mellon fellow at the Vera Institute of Justice.
 He holds a Ph.D. from Rutgers University, two honorary doctorates, and is on the board of The Museum of Modern Art, The Barnes Foundation, and The Nation magazine.

 Just as there is a wealth and income gap, a health and achievement gap, and a punishment and opportunity gap, there is also a power gap in our civic and corporate institutions.
 In a nation where nearly every organization values diversity and inclusion (or at least gives lip service to them), and most every individual believes in “opportunity for all,” people of color are vastly under-represented in senior leadership positions across all sectors of American society.
 Something is still not working.
 So what explains this enduring maldistribution of power and influence among men—and especially women—of color?
 And what should we do about it?
 Is it even enough to focus on racial representation as the measure of progress?
 In this invaluable talk for leaders in companies both large and small, Khalil Gibran Muhammad outlines three barriers—efficiency, color-blindness, and investment—that must be overcome for organizations to transform and harness the best ideas for success in the 21st century.